-- Under the 1945 Arterial Drainage Act the OPW has a statutory requirement to undertake channel and embankment maintenance operations within a scheme and this will apply to the channel maintenance of the Glashaboy River.
-Channel and embankment maintenance operations can encompass a variety of activities, including silt and vegetation management, aquatic vegetation cutting, bank protection, bush cutting/branch trimming, tree cutting, mulching, mowing and structure maintenance (Ryan Hanley, 2014).
-The exact nature and scale of channel and embankment maintenance work likely to be required for the Glashaboy is currently unknown, however IFI has indicated that dredging is to be avoided.
-All OPW maintenance work is undertaken in accordance with Environmental Management Protocols and Standard Operating Procedures (OPW, 2011) along with additional measures where the SOPs show deficiencies, to ensure adverse impacts on the environment are considered and minimised.
-OPW drainage maintenance activities are also be subject to a separate Ecological and Appropriate Assessment process to ensure no adverse impacts arise.
+- As outlined in Section 2.2, the OPW is statutorily obliged to maintain all rivers, embankments and urban flood defences on which it has executed works since the 1945 Act, in 'proper repair and effective condition'.
+Therefore, future channel maintenance will apply to the Glashaboy River (Glanmire/Sallybrook) Drainage Scheme.
+The scope of maintenance works for the proposed Scheme is also detailed in Section 2.2.
+All maintenance work is to be undertaken in accordance with Environmental Management Protocols and Standard Operating Procedures (OPW, 2011) along with additional measures where the SOPs show deficiencies, to ensure adverse impacts on the environment are considered and minimised.
+If drainage maintenance activities are required that fall outside the scope of maintenance activities described in Section 2.2, those maintenance activities will also be subject to a separate Appropriate Assessment process to ensure no adverse impacts arise.
 Consequently, adverse in-combination effects on Cork Harbour SPA and Great Island Channel SAC, through the delivery of this scheme and its ongoing maintenance, are not anticipated. - Cork County Development Plan (2014 2020) aims to ensure sustainable development within the county, while being accountable for its environment.
 The Plan is accompanied by a Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA).
 The SEA evaluates the likely significant environmental effects of implementing the Plan and the AA assesses the likely significant effect on Natura 2000 sites.
 The AA identifies Cork Harbour and the Great Island Channel SAC as a sensitive waterbody.
 The primary pressures identified on the habitats within the SAC are associated with pollution to surface waters, while impacts arising from fishing and the harvesting of aquatic resources are also an issue for the area of Cork harbour.
 Other sources of nutrient input to the SAC are from Wastewater Treatment Plants (WWTPs), leaks in the sewage network, and from rivers flowing into the SAC.
 The implementation of WWTP upgrades, the Cork Great Island Pollution Reduction Programme and the Water Services (Amendment) Act 2012 and the Nitrates Directive will allow the functioning of the habitats to recover.